modelica/Reference-FMUs/README.md

 ## License and Attribution

-Copyright &copy; 2019 Dassault Systemes.
+Copyright &copy; 2020 Modelica Association Project "FMI".
 All rights reserved.
 The code is released under the [2-Clause BSD License](LICENSE.txt).

-The Test FMUs are forked from the [FMU SDK](https://github.com/qtronic/fmusdk) by QTronic.
+The Reference FMUs are a fork of the [Test FMUs](https://github.com/CATIA-Systems/Test-FMUs) by Dassault Syst&egrave;mes, which is are a fork of the [FMU SDK](https://github.com/qtronic/fmusdk) by QTronic, both released under the 2-Clause BSD License.
-The stethoscope icon in the logo by [srip](https://www.flaticon.com/authors/srip) is licensed [CC-BY 3.0](http://creativecommons.org/licenses/by/3.0/).